sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <br />

-#### zoekt-indexserver: container_cpu_usage
+#### zoekt: container_cpu_usage

 <p class="subtitle">Container cpu usage total (1m average) across all cores by instance</p>

-Refer to the [alert solutions reference](./alert_solutions.md#zoekt-indexserver-container-cpu-usage) for 1 alert related to this panel.
+Refer to the [alert solutions reference](./alert_solutions.md#zoekt-container-cpu-usage) for 1 alert related to this panel.

-To see this panel, visit `/-/debug/grafana/d/zoekt-indexserver/zoekt-indexserver?viewPanel=100501` on your Sourcegraph instance.
+To see this panel, visit `/-/debug/grafana/d/zoekt/zoekt?viewPanel=100601` on your Sourcegraph instance.

 <sub>*Managed by the [Sourcegraph Search-core team](https://handbook.sourcegraph.com/engineering/search/core).*</sub>